qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_inline.rst

   /opt/qooxdoo-sdk/tool/bin/create-application.py -n myapp -t inline

 Once executed you get a skeleton application which is ready-to-use to develop an inline application.
-The skeleton also demostrates the different integration approaches which are described in the next section.
+The skeleton also demonstrates the different integration approaches which are described in the next section.

 .. _pages/desktop/ui_inline#ways_of_integration: